albertovpd/automated_ML_regression/README.md

 - Cloud Function with ML regression:

 The code is redundant.
-It requires refactorization, a lot.
+It requires refactoring, a lot.

 - The ML part:

-I would like to work with a set of fast models and implement them in the Cloud Function, so maybe every week a defferent model wins.
+I would like to work with a set of fast models and implement them in the Cloud Function, so maybe every week a different model wins.
 Also, split my data into train/validation/test instead of k-folds for validation.

 Instead of performing a multiple linear regression, I want to perform a script in which running a linear regression, multiple times with different targets (it's going to be the same, but it's going to be coded by myself.
 I know how to do it already and it will be easy and elegant).